 - Power companies like Tata Power, NTPC are getting on the act and installing EV charge stations.

 - Thousands of enterprising individuals are creating small businesses by opening dealers, showrooms to promote and sell EV's!

 - The most important implication - Massive media coverage on a daily basis about Electric Vehicles.
 I remember couple of years back, there was hardly any news on Electric Vehicles and now there goes not a single day without news on EVs.

 Thinly veiled advise to Maruti?

-Maruti Suziki - the Indian Behemoth that sells thousands of ICE cars to our Indian market have at last made a statement on EV's
+What about Maruti Suziki - the Indian Behemoth that sells thousands of ICE cars to our Indian market?
+Well, they have made a statement on EV's at last!

 Company chairman R.C.
 Bhargava said about EV's - "As soon as we can determine the customer preference we will come up with such models.
 In the meantime, focus will be to increase fuel efficiency".
 This is a classic example of corporate talk.
 This company is minting money by selling thousands of pollution causing, oil gulping cars to the public who blindly trust the 'brand'.
 Why would they invest money in RnD that would be needed to create an EV?
 They are in a comfort zone.